 Come for the views of the Columbia River Gorge, but end your visit by cooling off at a nearby waterfall.
 Although beautiful year round, schedule your engagement photos for Spring to find wildflowers.

-Gorgeous any time of year, Snoqualmie is the perfect place to visit any season.
+Gorgeous any time of year, the Mt.
+Baker Snoqualmie National Forest is the perfect place to visit any season.
 Find plenty of snow during winter, and alpine lakes, waterfalls, and forests that are accessible year round.

 Mount Rainier is the perfect photo shoot location any time of year.
 Expect to see snow until July, and be prepared for possible rain no matter the season.
 July and August are the sunniest months to visit, but they’re also the most crowded so schedule your shoot for sunrise or sunset when the light is beautiful and the crowds lessen.